hgcl/clara-le/pages/posts/33-post-sicily.md

 - That little creative guide of Palermo, randomly found in a wine bar
 - Georgia and Davide moving to the heart of Sicily to open their B&B for climbers
 - Old ladies feeding stray cats in the street
-- Alice, travelling alone through Italy with only a backpack and camping gears
+- Alice, traveling alone through Italy with only a backpack and camping gears
 - The close-knit community in Bosa (Sardinia)

 Even though we will only be home in a few days[^2], it already feels like the end of a vacation.
 I am both anxious and excited to be back in our little Ardèche corner.